 Instructions

-- Make the mousse.
+1. Make the mousse.
 Prepare an ice-water bath; set aside.
 Place white chocolate in a bowl.
 Bring 1 cup cream almost to a boil in a small saucepan.
 Pour cream over chocolate and stir until smooth.
 Set in ice-water bath.
-Let cool, stirring occasionally, until thick enough to hold ribbons on surface, about 15 minutes.
+Let cool, stirring occasionally, until thick enough to hold ribbons on surface, about 30 minutes.
+(If it’s still not holding ribbons, pop it in the freezer, stirring every 5 minutes until firmed up.)
 Beat remaining 1 1/2 cups of cream to nearly stiff peaks.
 Fold into chocolate mixture until smooth, then fold in candies.
 Cover with plastic wrap, and refrigerate until thickened and almost firm, 4 to 6 hours.
+If after completely cooled and refrigerated the mousse is still too loose, whip again with a hand mixer to thicken.

-- Make the pudding.
-Put chocolate into a large bowl; set aside.
+2. Make the pudding.
+Pour chocolate into a large bowl; set aside.
+Add egg yolks into a small bowl.
+Whisk and set aside.
 Bring cream almost to a boil in a small saucepan.
-Whisk yolks in a bowl.
 Pour 1/2 cup of hot cream in to the eggs in a slow, steady stream, whisking constantly to temper the eggs.
 Pour mixture back into pan, whisk well.
 Cook over medium heat, stirring, until thick enough to coat the back of a spoon, about 2 minutes.
 Pour over chocolate; whisk until smooth.
 Set bowl in ice-water bath.
 Let cool, stirring occasionally, until thick enough to hold ribbons on surface, about 15 minutes.
 Place plastic wrap directly on surface; refrigerate until set, about 3 hours.
+(If pudding has tiny egg clumps, pour through a fine mesh strainer while still warm to remove.)

 Notes